alizadina/mediumish/_posts/2024-08-21-Introduction-to-Temporal.md

 **Temporal Cluster**

-* The Temporal Cluster, is a group of services that together act as a component of the Temporal Platform.
+* The Temporal Cluster is a group of services that together act as a component of the Temporal Platform.
 It includes the Temporal Server, combined with Visibility stores.
 One of the key components of the Temporal Server is the Frontend Service.
-The Frontend Service is a stateless gateway service that exposes a strongly typed Proto API.
-It is responsible for rate limiting, authorizing, validating, and routing all inbound calls, including those from the Worker processes
+The Frontend Service is a stateless gateway service that exposes a strongly typed API using Protocol Buffers (Protobuf).
+It is responsible for rate limiting, authorizing, validating, and routing all inbound calls, including those from the Worker processes.
 * The Temporal Cluster is responsible for maintaining the state and progress of your workflows.
-It ensures that your distributed applications execute durably and consistently [source].
+It ensures that your distributed applications execute durably and consistently.
 *  The History Service within the Temporal Cluster manages individual Workflow Executions, handling RPCs from the User Application and the Temporal Worker, driving the Workflow Execution to completion, and storing all state required for durable execution.
    The Matching Service within the Temporal Cluster manages the Task Queues being polled by Temporal Worker processes, with a single task queue holding tasks for multiple Workflow Executions.
 * The main clients of the Temporal Cluster are the User Applications and the Temporal Workers.
 The User Applications use one of the Temporal SDKs to communicate with the Temporal Server to start/cancel workflows, and interact with running workflows.
 The Temporal Workers execute the Workflow and Activity code and communicate with the Temporal Server.
 *  The User Applications and Temporal Workers communicate with the Temporal Server (part of the Temporal Cluster) using the Temporal SDKs.
 This communication is done via gRPC, a high-performance, open-source framework for RPC communication.
 The Worker processes continuously poll the Temporal Server for tasks and send updates back to the server upon task completion.